urbanriskmap/cognicity-reports-twitter-dm/README.md

 * `BLACKLIST` - list of comma seperated twitter user ID numbers to exclude from chatbot replies (e.g. '123,456,789')
 * `CARDS_API` - the endpoint to get new report cards
 * `CARDS_API_KEY` - the api key for the cards endpoint
+* `CARDS_DECK` - one or more of 'flood,prep', describes what cards decks can be deployed
 * `CARDS_URL` - the URL for the card resources to be sent to the user
 * `DEFAULT_INSTANCE_COUNTRY_CODE` - default country code for deployment (e.g. 'us')
 * `DEFAULT_INSTANCE_REGION_CODE` - in case a report is submitted outside the city, the code that the bot should fall back on for geographic reference